 Alfie teaches Afro-Brazilian drumming and percussion ensemble.
 He has studied and performed with noted percussionists, Gamo Paz and Jorge Alabe from Brazil, and locally with Carlos Aceituno, Zeke Neally and Kwaku Dady as well as ensembles including Aguas de Bahia and Fogo Na Roupa.
 He is an accomplished salsa dance instructor and also teaches with Loco Bloco, the San Francisco Arts Education Project and Project Avary, a summer arts camp for at-risk youth.
 Alfie has been the musical director of both Loco Bloco & is the musical director of the dance company Sambaxé.
 He and his drumming students regularly collaborate with Sambaxé.
-Alfie has been with Out of Site for three years.
+Alfie has been with Out of Site for six years.
 He speaks Spanish and Portuguese.

 Craig Hollow Architecture & Public Art Fall 2013

 Craig taught at Out of Site for the first time in the Spring of 2012, leading the final design/build phase of the Mama Arts Café parklet in the Excelsior neighborhood of San Francisco.